nobuyuki83/pba-waizui/task06/README.md

 - Set the radius of the sphere collider to `0.31`

 ### Modify the Code
+- Drag `pba-<username>/task06/task06/MyCloth.cs` and `pba-<username>/task06/task06/TopologyOfTriMesh.cs` to the `Assets` window.
+- Attach `MyCloth.cs` to the `default` GameObject.

+### Modify the Code
 This program means to compute deformation of skirt as a mass-spring system.
-The total energy of the system is shown in the standard output.
-And that energy should be minimized.
-You will see the energy in the `Console` window.
+Run the program, and you will see the total energy in the `Console` window.
+And this energy should be minimized.

 The current code does not compute the gradient of the elastic energy of a spring.
 Hence, the energy minimization does not lead to elastic deformation.